Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 There are certain rules that are typically followed for the "first boss" in an action video game.
 It is not untypical for the first boss to be treated as a glorified tutorial, however, that need not be the case for this guy.
 I want Cerberus to 100% be the first major wall the player has to overcome.

 Intro:
 The player drops into the arena from the previous level and after the player finishes the standard loop of the Catalyst spawning enemies and such.
-The Catalyst will floats quietly above the edge of the platform.
-Rumbling sounds are played and Cerberus's body begins to appear from the outskirts in the distance.
+The Catalyst will floats quietly above the edge of the arena.
+Rumbling sounds are played and Cerberus's body which has already been visible off in the distance will begin to move.
 A few moments later, a large creature with the body of a snake jets up to the left of the Catalyst, then a second on the right, and finally a third one jets up higher than the others directly behind the catalyst and chomps down on it, A vertical slit eyeball pupil appears on the catalyst and then the fight begins

 Player Objective:
 Attack the Catalyst inside Cerberus's mouth.
 The creature holding the Catalyst will occasionally back away into the abyss and send out enemies for the player to deal with.
-The other 2 Cerberus heads will navigate semi-randomly around the arena and unleash simple attacks, Managing the player's attention between different directions will be the main goal of the fight
+The other 2 Cerberus heads will navigate semi-randomly around the arena and unleash simple attacks, Managing the player's attention in all different directions will be the main source of difficulty in this fight.

+Attack Patterns:

 ---

 ## Level 4: *Greed*
 **{{< fontcolor color="#0c9d0b" >}}Abandoned Jungle Temple{{< /fontcolor >}}**
+Surrounded by exotic jungle in all directions.
+The arena takes on the apperence of a Jungle Temple with a grid pattern on the floor with spike traps scattered around that the player will have to avoid

-Environment Modifier: Floor Spike Trap
+Environment Modifier: Floor Spike Traps

 {{< image_gallery images="./level_1_001.webp,./level_1_002.webp,./level_1_003.webp" >}}

-Another test??
-Really?

-Trying something out

 ---

 ## Level 5: *Anger*
 **{{< fontcolor color="#adeef9" >}}Icy Abyss{{< /fontcolor >}}**

-Environment info goes here

-Environment Modifier: Smaller ring-shaped Arena
+Another cave system similar to Level 3.
+Bright warm orange lights off in the distance but have the immediate terrain around the player be bleak and unforgiving.
+Giant ice crystals everywhere.

+Environment Modifier: Broken up arena.
+Player will have to jump between sections or risk falling

 {{< image_gallery images="./level_1_001.webp,./level_1_002.webp,./level_1_003.webp" >}}